julietaumpierrez/documents-photoholmes/src/photoholmes/cli/README.md

-# Photoholme's CLI
+# Photoholmes' CLI

 ## Overview

 This module defines a command line interface with functionality to simplify setting up and runnning implemented methods.
-Once installed, you can see the cli options by running
+Once the library is installed, you can see the cli options by running
 ```bash
 photoholmes --help
 ```